cdsmith/HMock/README.md

 Obviously, this is a lot of boilerplate, and best to avoid unless it's necessary.

+### How do I test multithreaded code?

+If your code uses `MonadUnliftIO` to create threads, you can test it directly with HMock.

+### How do I test code with exceptions?

+You can use either the `exceptions` or `unliftio` packages to throw and catch exceptions from code tested with `MockT`.

 ### How do I get better stack traces?